Metaswitch/clearwater-readthedocs/docs/Clearwater_Stateful_Statistics.md

 > (  6    +   7    +   7   ) / 2  => 10 Active registrations

 Note: These statistics may be inaccurate in systems with a failing node.
 As such they should be considered unreliable while any alarms are raised, particularly those relating to Chronos.

-### Sprout statistics

-Sprout nodes provide the following statistics:

-* The average count, variance, and high and low watermarks for the number of registrations, indexed by time period.
-* The average count, variance, and high and low watermarks for the number of bindings, indexed by time period.
-* The average count, variance, and high and low watermarks for the number of subscriptions, indexed by time period.
-* The number of registrations active at the time queried.
-* The number of bindings active at the time queried.
-* The number of subscriptions active at the time queried.

-### Ralf statistics

-Ralf nodes provide the following statistics:

-* The average count, variance, and high and low watermarks for the number of calls, indexed by time period.
-* The number of calls active at the time queried.

 ## Technical details